zu-greta/comp370/summary/370_summary.md

 ## Unit 9
 ### Lecture 58 - interpretation
-**communication = persuasion**: in data science, aim to use evidence to convinve someone our answer to the original question is correct. *evidence is not an argument*, assemble the argument using the evidence. *interpretation* is the beginning of communication (how to give back to the stakeholders)
+**communication == persuasion**: in data science, aim to use evidence to convince someone our answer to the original question is correct. *evidence is not an argument*, assemble the argument using the evidence. *interpretation* is the beginning of communication (how to give back to the stakeholders)

 *introducing new evidence is the analysis phase, not interpretation*